ngk324/DSCI441_Project_House_Price_Prediction/README.md

 ## Installation

 For simplest installation, one can simply open the Jupyter Notebook in Google colab and run all.
-The code automatically download any neccessary libraries and datasets used.
+The code will automatically download any neccessary libraries and datasets used.

 If one wants to run the code locally, one can retrieve the code by running
 ```bash